gregh13/B.A.S.S./README.md

 # B.A.S.S.
 # Basic Acronym Song Selector
+#
+# What is it?
+B.A.S.S. asks the user for a genre and a word/phrase/sentence.
+It will create a private Spotify playlist with one song that begins with each letter in the user's string.
+All the songs will be in the user's specified genre.
+This is a fun and quirky way to discover new tracks in a specific genre, while controlling the number of songs in the playlist.
+Playlist name is the user string + the user genre, so you can get creative with the word/phrase/sentence and genre combinations.
+Enjoy!

 # 1st Time Note:
 You will need to set up the developer access with Spotify and get your own Client ID and Client Secret.